Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/mac-installing-mariadb.md

 ## Connecting to the MySQL server

-Once you started the server you can run the following command to connect to the database:
+Once you start the server you can run the following command to connect to the database:

 ```bash
 mysql -uroot -p
 ```

-It will ask for your password, and if correct it will show the following:
+It will ask for your password, and if correct, it will show the following:

 ![MariaDB connection](https://cdn.hashnode.com/res/hashnode/image/upload/v1609397158028/gV_WVkSuk.png)

-Now we can also use a tool like [TablePlus](https://tableplus.com/) to connect to our MariaDB.
+We can also use a tool like [TablePlus](https://tableplus.com/) to connect to our MariaDB.

-Add a new MariaDB connection using the following settings
+Add a new MariaDB connection using the following settings.

 - `host`: 127.0.0.1
 - `user`: root